jerdog/devex-and-devops-success-revealHugo/content/_index.md

 - Shared Responsibility

 {{% note %}}
-**Shared Responsibility:** Shared responsibility in DevOps means that all team members are collectively accountable for the software's quality and reliability, blurring the lines between roles traditionally separated by development and operations.
+**Shared Responsibility** in DevOps means that all team members are collectively accountable for the software's quality and reliability, blurring the lines between roles traditionally separated by development and operations.
 This principle encourages everyone to take part in tasks such as testing, deployment, monitoring, and troubleshooting, promoting a sense of ownership and a proactive approach to problem-solving across the lifecycle.
 It's about **moving away from a "not my job" mentality to a "we're in this together" mindset, where success and failures are shared equally**.
+{{% /note %}}

+---

+{{< slide background="/images/slides/38-devex-integ-devops-principles.jpg" background-opacity="1" >}}

+{{% note %}}
+By integrating DevEx with these core DevOps principles, organizations can build more cohesive, agile, and effective teams that are better equipped to meet the demands of modern software development.
+This mix is not only improving the workflow and productivity but also enhancing the overall quality of the software delivered, ultimately benefiting the end-users.
 {{% /note %}}

 ---